-- (a) Nolans Project engineering studies and Pilot Programs; - (b) Mining and associated infrastructure, social and environmental feasibility evaluations; and - (c) Mineral exploration, definition and development.
+- (a) Nolans Project engineering studies and Pilot Programs; - (b) Mining and associated infrastructure, social, environmental and definitive feasibility evaluations; and - (c) Mineral exploration, definition and development.

 Dividends - Arafura Resources Limited

 No dividends were paid during the year and the Directors do not recommend the payment of a dividend.